JuliaStats/Lasso.jl/docs/src/index.md

  4.555426443044614
 ```

+In the variant above, it automatically picks the size of penalty to apply to ``x_2``.

-To get an entire Lasso regularization path with default parameters:
+To get an entire Lasso regularization path (thus examining the consequences of a range
+of penalties) with default parameters:

 ```julia
 fit(LassoPath, X, y, dist, link)
 ```

+where `X` is now the [design matrix](https://en.wikipedia.org/wiki/Design_matrix),
+omitting the column of 1s allowing for the intercept, and `y` is the vector of
+values to be fit.

 `dist` is any distribution supported by GLM.jl and `link` defaults to
 the canonical link for that distribution.